 Launched in 1994, Black Opal became a pioneer in mass market beauty as the first dermatologist-recommended brand for women of color.
-Black Opal’s Skin Perfecting Foundation stick ($9.93) is a favorite among professional makeup artists, which means you need to be adding it to your collection as well.
+Black Opal’s Skin Perfecting Foundation Stick is a favorite among professional makeup artists, which means you need to be adding it to your collection as well.

-Founded by Danielle Bahi, the brand went viral a couple of years back due to testimonies of their hero product, the Sunflower sweets serum (starting at $22).
+Founded by Danielle Bahi, the brand went viral a couple of years back due to testimonies of their hero product, the Sunflower sweets serum.
 Since its rebrand from Bahi to Ayele & Co., the brand has expanded its product line tremendously while sticking to its all natural guns and catering to people of color.

 15Plain Jane Beauty